 3) Students can travel, virtually, anywhere

-4) Technology connects teachers and parents
+4) Technology skills connect teachers and parents

-Technology is becoming increasingly ubiquitous across the globe and the impacts are significant.
+Technology skills are becoming increasingly ubiquitous across the globe and the impacts are significant.
 The schools that recognize the potential that new developments provide are going to be at the forefront of education.
 If you’re interested in how Kidio’s cutting edge technology and easy to use apps can help keep your students safe and your staff up to date, contact us to schedule a demo today.

 Pros of standardized testing